LksWlprn/Opus-Magnum-Philosophicum/README.md

 ## Morality

 Why is consciousness so tightly linked to morality?
-In questions regarding animal ethics, abortion ethics, AI ethics, or medical ethics consciousness is often a deciding factor for how to treat any being.
+In questions regarding animal ethics, abortion ethics, AI ethics, or medical ethics, consciousness is often a deciding factor for how to treat any being.
 Kant thought that humans had some kind of inherent dignity.
 But where does that come from?
-Philosophers have tried to answer this, but there is no actual answer.
+Philosophers have tried to answer this question, but it there doesn't seem to be an actual answer.
 It somehow just has to be there, in order to make Kantian ethics work.
-The answer to both questions is really simple when one knows about Universalism.
-In Universalism Parfits argument, that personhood is based on psychological connectedness (relation R) is overcome and instead personhood is defined by our conscious experience of this and mine.
+The answer to both questions is really simple in hindsight, given our knowledge about Universalism.
+Parfits argument, that personhood is based on psychological connectedness (relation R) is overcome and instead is refined by the argument that personhood is defined by what makes an experience mine, this, here and now, which is nothing else than its style of immediacy.
-By the immediacy of experience from the first-person PoV (for the full argument, see Zuboffs work).
 If this is accepted, then every being with this pattern of immediacy in its experience is the same person.
-By that logic, consciousness tells you, when another being is you.
+By that logic, consciousness, as a necessary condition for immediate experience, tells you, when another being is you.
 That is why consciousness is so important, because it distinguishes what is you and what not.
 And by doing that, it distinguishes what is of moral consideration and what not.
-There is no inherent dignity to humans, but it emerges from consciousness and Universalism.
+There is no inherent dignity to humans, but it emerges from consciousness, self-interest and Universalism.

 ### Hume's Law
 How to get an 'ought' from an 'is':

 P1: One should only desire, what one really desires.

-P2: There is only one subject of experience, every being is the same subject.
+P2: There is only one subject of experience, every being with immediate experiences is the same subject.

-C: Everyone should only desire, what everyone really desires.
+C: One should only desire, what everyone really desires.

-Here we evade the is-ought problem by seemingly already including an 'ought'-statement in the premises, that's actually a fact.
+Here we evade the is-ought problem by seemingly already including an 'ought'-statement in the premises, that's actually a necessarily true statement.
 Now one would of course ask, how this ought-statement can be justified, but it is justified, because desire and beliefs are intimately connected.
 Arnold Zuboff gives the example of a cup of hot mud.
 Looking at the cup, I could believe it to be hot chocolate and may think that I desire it.
 But in reality my believe is wrong, which is why my real desire is to not drink from the cup.
 Applying this principle consequently to all my desires, requires for me to have a perfect grasp of reality.
 My only real desires are those I would have if I had a perfect grasp of everything involved.
 The principle going along with this that governs my actions must tell me to act, as far as possible, as I would want myself to be acting with a perfect grasp of everything involved.
 It would include within it, then, all the motivation of all of the various systems of desire, but it would also have the correction of all that motivation in light of the perfect grasp.
 The overall result must be a desire for the reconciliation of all systems of desire.
 This is not to say, that a perfect grasp of reality is desirable let alone achievable, but it describes the process by which we at least try to live by, because our mind automatically simulates and auto-corrects our desire in accordance with our beliefs.
 But is premise 1 really a factual statement?
-In this regard I think Sam Harris was right, when he said, that 'ought' and 'should' are verbal traps.
-They presuppose an objective perspective, from which morality can be evaluated, that does not exist.
+In this regard I think Sam Harris was right, when he said that 'ought' and 'should' are verbal traps.
+They presuppose an objective perspective, from which morality can be evaluated.
+Such an 'ought', presupposing an objective will of reality, must fail as long as reality is not teleological.
 But if I just ask, 'should I drink from the cup?'
 I am not asking about a god-given rule, I'm only asking if I really desire to drink from the cup.
 It is not that deep.
 'Should' is just a short-hand for 'real desire'.
-Therefore premise 1 is just a tautology aka a fact.
+Therefore premise 1 is just a tautology: One really desires only what one really desires.

 ### Normative Fundamentals